 Not a member but want to buy a copy?
 You'll need to create a free My APA account to purchase.
 Create account

-This article profiles five localities that have adopted affordable housing incentives or requirements in upzoned areas and explores how market context, zoning context, and policy design may affect the success of inclusionary upzoning policies.
+This issue of Zoning Practice profiles five localities that have adopted affordable housing incentives or requirements in upzoned areas and explores how market context, zoning context, and policy design may affect the success of inclusionary upzoning policies.
+Each profile discusses how the policy is structured and how effective it has been to date.

 About the Author